-NRD x site area (ha) Number of dwellings =
+Number of dwellings = NRD x site area (ha)

 Note: To calculate the net residential density of a small individual site, allowance must be given for the area of local roads and parks.
-Using a ratio of 2:1 (residential land: local roads and park), the area of a site must be increased by a factor of 0.5 to translate site density to net
+Using a ratio of 2:1 (residential land: local roads and park), the area of a site must be increased by a factor of 0.5 to translate site density to net residential density.